logo for pulau-pangkor.com

 This building has also served as a Post Office, and was once the District Police headquarters in 1948.

-The Taj Mahal of Ipoh, some people call it!
-It has definitely a fantastic neo-classical architecture combined with domes you will find in India.
+Some people call it the local Taj Mahal and although that is way too much honour, it has definitely a fantastic neo-classical architecture combined with domes you will find in India.

 One of Ipoh's most famous natives is actress Dato' Michelle Yeoh.
 She acted in the James Bond movie Tomorrow Never Dies.

-One of Hong Kong actress is Angie Cheung Wai Yee was also born in Ipoh.
+One of Hong Kong actress is Angie Cheung Wai Yee was also born in here.

 Getting there